mixotricha/makertron/README.md

-<h1>General Over View</h1>
+<h1>General Overview</h1>

-The Makertron is a constructive solids engine that aims to fill the gap between traditional 'UI' driven cad tools and specification driven manufacturing environments.
+The Makertron is a constructive solids engine that fills the gap between traditional UI-driven CAD tools and specification-driven manufacturing environments.

-It features a decoupled philosophy and is designed to scale across hardware.
+It features a decoupled philosophy (explained under the Makertron Client heading below) and is designed to scale across hardware.

-The constructive geometry server portion of the makertron deals in stacks of geometrical operations and the client server deals with the complex business of parsing and managing user interaction.
+The constructive geometry server component of the Makertron deals in stacks of geometrical operations.
+The client server deals with the complex business of parsing and managing user interaction.

-This is in sharp contrast to the OpenSCAD project design where the interface and geometry engine are tightly coupled and issues of speed and scale are readily apparent and non trivial to solve.
+This is in sharp contrast to the OpenSCAD project design where the interface and geometry engine are tightly coupled and issues of speed and scale are readily apparent and non-trivial to solve.

-The Makertron aims to be OpenSCAD compatible while fixing some ambiguities in the OpenSCAD language itself and shifting the parsing of the language to what we deem to be a more 'solid' parsing core through the addition of a transpiler.
+The Makertron aims to be OpenSCAD-compatible while addressing some ambiguities in the OpenSCAD language itself and shifting the parsing of the language to a more solid parsing core through the addition of a transpiler.

 This will result in better error checking and more flexibility in the language without significant parser development overhead.